Duty of care

 The level of care due to the contributor will be proportionate to the level of risk associated with their participation in the content.

-Duty of care and contributors
+Duty of care and support for contributors

 There is no ‘one-size-fits-all’ approach to offering contributors support before, during, and after filming.
 Duty of care towards contributors involves considering the contributors and their specific needs, for example based on their medical background or family circumstances, as well as potential issues which may arise during filming based on the content itself, such as mental or physical wellbeing.